 Dynamic power control

-The symmetrically transmitted signals from the PLT port of the EUT shall be measured for frequencies between 150 kHz and 30 MHz in order to ensure the maximum transmit signal levels are not exceeded and to ensure the presence of a dynamic power control function.
-The PLT port shall be exercised in accordance with the operating conditions given in Clause 8.
-Measurements shall be made using a Peak and Average detector; the detectors shall be in accordance with the requirements of EN 55016-1-1 including the 9 kHz requirement for the 6 dB bandwidth.
+The transmitted symmetrical signal from the PLC port of the EUT shall be measured for frequencies between 1,6065 MHz and 30 MHz in order to ensure that the maximum transmit signal levels are not exceeded and to ensure the presence of a dynamic power control function.
+The PLC port shall be exercised in accordance with the operating conditions given in Clause 8.
+The measurements shall be made using a Peak and an Average detector; the detectors shall be in accordance with the requirements of EN 55016-1-1 including the 9 kHz requirement for the 6 dB bandwidth.
 An example test arrangement is given in Figure 4.

-The following configurations shall be assessed

-with a symmetrical insertion loss between EUT and AE of 10 dB,

-with a symmetrical insertion loss between EUT and AE of 40 dB,

-with a symmetrical insertion loss between EUT and AE of 50 dB.
+The transmit signal level shall be measured at all PLC transmission frequencies, with a symmetrical insertion loss between EUT and AE of 10 dB, 20 dB, 40 dB and 50 dB.

-The transmit signal level shall be measured at all PLT transmission frequencies.

-NOTE 1 The insertion loss between the EUT and the AE is 10 to 50 dB adjustable in 10 dB steps.
+NOTE 1 The insertion power loss between the EUT and the AE is 10 to 50 dB adjustable in 10 dB steps.

-NOTE 2 The insertion loss between the EUT and the measurement receiver is nominally 20 dB.
+NOTE 2 The insertion power loss between the EUT and the measurement receiver is nominally 20 dB.

-NOTE 3 The insertion loss between the signal generator and EUT is nominally 20 dB.
+NOTE 3 The insertion power loss between the signal generator and EUT is nominally 20 dB.

-NOTE 4 The insertion loss between the signal generator and the measurement receiver is nominally 6 dB.
+NOTE 4 The insertion power loss between the signal generator and the measurement receiver is nominally 6 dB.

-NOTE 5 The above losses are determined as a part of the test equipment calibration and the actual figures used to correct the measurement readings to those that apply at the EUT terminals.
+NOTE 5 The above losses are determined as a part of the test equipment calibration; the actual figures should be used to correct the instrument readings to determine the levels that apply at the EUT terminals.

-Figure 4 — Example test equipment arrangement for measuring PLT transmit signal levels
+Figure 4 — Example test equipment arrangement for measuring PLC transmit signal levels

 Figure 5 — Example schematic of 100 Ω to 50 Ω Balun